ankane/pgsync/README.md

 pgsync --exclude table1,table2
 ```

-Add to `.pgsync.yml` to exclude by default.
+Add to `.pgsync.yml` to exclude by default

 ```yml
 exclude: